khaledkz/IntroNextJs/README.md

 )
 ```

-If you remove {props.children}, the Layout cannot render the content we put inside the Layout element
+If you remove {props.children}, the Layout cannot render the content